chazzka/clanekcathedral/clanek.md

-Since we use the semi-supervised learning paradigm, we extracted one time interval with zero to no anomalies to perform fitting on.
+Since we use the semi-supervised learning paradigm, we extracted several time intervals with zero to no anomalies to perform fitting on.
 Figure X shows the fitting dataset.

 >Figure x